Chelsea NYC: FIT, Flowers, Floating Gardens, Figures, and the Cool Cambria Hotel

 Exterior, Cambria Hotel and Suites, Chelsea NYC

-STAY: Cambria Hotels and Suites, Chelsea
+STAY: Cambria Hotels and Suites

 Sure there’s a trove of hotels to choose from in NYC and in the Chelsea district alone.
-But this one places you squarely in the center of the Chelsea Flower Market on 28th street, a block from FIT on 7th Ave, and a 10 minute walk to the Highline.
+But this one places you squarely in the center of the Chelsea Flower Market on 28th Street, a block from FIT on 7th Ave, and a 10-minute walk to the Highline.

 The lobby is small.
 However, it feels airy due to its contemporary décor.
-There are a couple of open seating areas, a reception alcove, and bar/breakfast room behind a bank of elevators.
+There are a couple of open seating areas, a reception alcove, and a bar/breakfast room behind a bank of elevators.

 Check in is friendly and prompt – servicing a mostly business and European clientele.
 But that is changing.